AbeerAlghamdi1/SDAIA_Final_Project/Project Proposal/README.md

 ### **Data:**

-The dataset is provided in .csv format.
-It contains 12,330 records,and has 18 features.
-Revenue is the target feature that identifies if a purchase was made or not.
+The dataset obtained from Kaggle website.
+This data set consists of 18 features belonging to 12,330 shopping sessions.The 'Revenue' attribute is the target feature.There are no missing values.

 ### **Algorithms:**